confabulation/neuronal/module_C/README.md

     make run

-to build and run the program
+to build and run the program.

+This assumes gcc and a unix-like environment with the "rt" library for "time.h", usually installed along with gcc.